zowe/docs-site/docs/troubleshoot/cli/use-individual-troubleshoot-commands.md

         - This command increases the log count to 50, so that more log files will be stored on the system.
 Now you can run tests multiple times and not lose the log files.
 The logs can be passed to Support for analysis.

-Log files are created only when an npm command fails.
+By default, log files are created only when an npm command fails.
 To see what is executed, increase the log level of npm:

 ```
 npm config set loglevel verbose